 Alison Hicks is the author of poetry collections Kiss (PS Books, 2011), and Falling Dreams (Finishing Line Press, 2006), a novella, Love: A Story of Images, (AWA Press, 2004, and an anthology, Prompted (PS Books, 2010).
 Her poem “house in mind” was winner of Philadelphia City Paper 2011 poetry contest, and a second poem, “canoeing at night,” was selected as runner-up.
+Also in 2011, her poem “Autumn Lilies” received First Prize in the 2011 Charlotte Miller Simon Poetry Contest from the Ardmore (PA) Free Library.
 She has twice received Pennsylvania Council on the Arts

 fellowships, in creative non-fiction in 2003 and in fiction in

 2007.
 Her fiction, poetry and nonfiction have appeared in Apiary, The Alembic, The Broadkill Review, The Hollins Critic, The Louisville Review, The Musehouse Journal, Permafrost, Wild Violet, Words and Images, Blood Lotus, Melusine,

 Grey Sparrow, the G.W.
 Review, Whiskey Island, Schuylkill Valley Journal, Mad Poets Review, Women.
 Period., Pearl,

 Amoskeag, Eclipse, The Ledge, Pinyon, HeartLodge, Peregrine,

 Philadelphia Poets, Literary Mama, The Wooster Review, The Progressive,